karyiteh/ChoreMate/README.md

 to be accountable for their responsibilities in their respective households.

 ### Requirements
-- At least two Android devices running a minimum of API 23 (API 27 is preferred).
+- At least two Android devices running a minimum of API 23 (Android Marshmallow) [API 27 (Android Oreo) is preferred].
 - Google Play Services 15.0.0 or higher running on the Android devices.
 - Active Internet connection.